 If the directory is removed from IIS but remains in AD, you must first remove the directory from AD using the Remove-XXXVirtualDirectory cmdlet (where XXX is the name of the directory: ECP, OWA, etc.).

 Hint.
-Do not delete Exchange Server virtual directories using IIS Manager unless you are sure that their metadata is not stored in Active Directory.
+Do not use IIS Manager to manually delete virtual directories on your Exchange Server unless you are sure that the metadata for them is not stored in Active Directory.

 If the directory is still in IIS but removed from the Active Directory configuration, you will get the following error when trying to recreate it using the New-XXXVirtualDirectory PowerShell cmdlet: